 (Note: MID Analysis v5.2 reflects an incremental update made 1 October, 2020).

-4) Participants will be able to describe several unique applications of the MID Report, based on case examples, and how the MID can be used to clarify diagnosis and guide treatment planning in both clinical and consultation roles.
+7) Describe how the MID can be used to clarify diagnosis and guide treatment planning in both clinical and consultation roles.

 Content & Timeline